 Valentine’s Day Savings at Home

-This year, more than any other, it’s best to celebrate Valentine’s Day at home.
+One of my favorite ways to save money is to simply stay home.
 This can be difficult because you have to make it special.
 In general, your home is boring, ordinary, and doesn’t scream “This is a special event!”
 This approach has big risk and big rewards… you are already that much closer to the bedroom…

 - Breakfast in Bed – …or in this case, in the bedroom.
 Valentine’s Day is on a Sunday this year.
 It’s the perfect opportunity to get up a little early and make breakfast in bed for your significant other.